COVID-19 Updates for F-1 Students

 Is SRJC closed and have classes been moved online?

 Yes.
-In response to current health orders, SRJC services and instruction have moved to an online format through the Spring 2021 semester.
+In response to current health orders, SRJC services and instruction have moved to an online format through the Summer 2021 semester.
 If you have concerns about online instruction, or technology limitations, please notify your instructors.
 More SRJC Coronavirus Updates are available online, including frequently asked questions (FAQs) for students and employees.

 Can I take more than 3 units online with my F-1 visa?

 Yes.
 During the COVID-19 outbreak, the Department of Homeland Security (DHS) Student and Exchange Visitor Program (SEVP) is allowing schools to adjust their teaching methods in order to curtail further spread of the virus.
 F-1 international students are permitted to complete all course requirements online for the duration of this public health emergency.
 More updates and FAQs from SEVP can be found on their COVID-19 website under "Nonimmigrant Students and SEVP-Certified Schools."

 Can I drop a class if the online format is too difficult?

 No. Dropping below 12 units without prior authorization will result in termination of your SEVIS record and F-1 status.

 If you are eligible for a Reduced Course Load (RCL) authorization due to a medical reason, you may submit an online request before dropping below 12 units.
 Remember that you will need supporting documentation from a medical doctor (MD), doctor of osteopathy (DO), or licensed clinical psychologist.
 See our website for more details.
 If your RCL is approved, you can submit the petition to drop without a W and get a refund for the course.
 You do not need any supporting documents for this petition if COVID-19 is the reason.

 What if one or more of my classes was cancelled?